Oman may join ACWA Power's 1.1-GW wind project in Egypt

 ACWA Power is set to explore bringing Oman Investment Authority on as an investor for the 1.1GW Suez Wind Energy project in Egypt.
 Image by ACWA Power.

-November 9 (Renewables Now) - Oman Investment Authority (OIA) is considering joining Saudi Arabia's ACWA Power (TADAWUL:2082) as a co-investor in the 1.1-GW Suez Wind Energy project in Egypt.
+Oman Investment Authority (OIA) is considering joining Saudi Arabia's ACWA Power (TADAWUL:2082) as a co-investor in the 1.1-GW Suez Wind Energy project in Egypt.

 The sultanate's sovereign wealth fund may take a stake of up to 10% in the project which is worth USD 1.5 billion (EUR 1.5bn), ACWA Power said on Tuesday.